jpizquierdo/qrcodegen/README.md

 # QR Code Generator Telegram Bot

-This project is a Telegram bot that generates QR codes from URLs sent by users.
-The bot validates the URLs and returns a QR code image.
+This project is a Telegram bot that generates QR codes for URLs, WIFI auto-connection, visit card (vcard) and more sent by users.
+The bot validates the data and returns a QR code image.

+Bot deployment is currently on [Northflank](https://northflank.com), you can pay a visit directly in Telegram accessing the [qrcodegen-bot](https://t.me/qrcode_generator_jpizquierdo_bot).

 ## Features